Table of contents

 This is an experimental option, it may produce unexpected and invalid output in some cases.

 ICU formatting is a widely used format used in many frameworks and apps.
-The ICU exclusion dialect tries to find words should be also translated like in the example below.
+The ICU exclusion dialect tries to find words that should be translated like in the example below.

 {gender, select,